DNS Debt Settlement

 Is there a cancellation policy?

-You may cancel from the Debt Settlement Program at any time before a settlement is reached and you can withdraw any or all of the funds from your settlement account without penalty.
+You may terminate your Debt Settlement Program at any time before a settlement is negotiated and you can withdraw any or all of the funds from your settlement account without penalty.